jessejaffe/grant-framework/applications/leadsparker.md

 - **Name:** AI Ambassador Programs for Business to Business Sales Leads
 - **Brief Description:** LeadSparker has assembled a large team of ambassadors in the gig economy, equipped with AI tools.
 These ambassadors take a pre-defined lead list and engage with target social media accounts, creating a human touchpoint that is scalable.
 This process is coordinated by the LeadSparker core team, ensuring consistent engagement.
-- **Relationship to EOS Network / Antelope:** We are proposing to use the LeadSparker process to create leads for EOS EVM projects
+- **Relationship to EOS Network / Antelope:** LeadSparker is meant to create leads for EOS EVM projects
-- **Reason for Interest:** As long time EOS holders and community members, the LeadSparker core team feels that the EOS EVM is the vehicle to grow the EOS ecosystem.
+- **Reason for Interest:** As long time EOS holders and community members, the LeadSparker core team believes the EOS EVM is where business development captial should be allocated in order to most effectively grow the EOS ecosystem.

 ### Project Details

-> We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

 - Mock-ups/designs of any UI components
 - Data models of the core functionality